Single chapter

 — Whatever you say.
 Listen, I have to go run checks on the shuttle now- but this isn’t over!
 We’ll talk when I’m back.

-It sounded very much like a threat, but couldn’t even reply because walked away, her braid swaying with every step.
+It sounded very much like a threat, but null couldn’t even reply because null walked away, her braid swaying with every step.
 Taking a deep breath, he tried to centre himself and focus on the job.
-He could think of how to escape ’s questioning later.
+He could think of how to escape null’s questioning later.

 Right now, he’d just focus on the mission and pray that it wouldn’t end up being like their last one.
 That they wouldn’t lose anyone like they did in the last one